-Step 5: Under Format then Go to Fill and Select the color to highlight the completed task.
+- Under “Format Cells,” we will go to “Fill” and select the color to highlight the completed task.

-Conditional Formatting looks for all the TRUE values.
-If any TRUE value is found in column C it will highlight the excel checklist area with Green Color.
+“Conditional Formatting” looks for all the “TRUE” values.
+If any “TRUE” value is found in column C, it will highlight the Excel checklist area with green color.

 Example #3 – Strikethrough all the Completed Excel Check List

 In general perception, strikethrough means something which is already completed or over.
-So we will apply the same logic here as well.
+So, we will apply the same logic here as well.

-Step 1: Select the checklist data range
+Step 1: First, we must select the checklist data range.

-Step 3: Now you will see all the conditional formatting list.
-Select the rule and click on Edit Rule.
+Step 3: We can see all the “Conditional Formatting” lists.
+Then, select the rule and click on “Edit Rule.”

 Things to Remember about Checklist in Excel